 Homes for Sale in Gloucester

-Gloucester Courthouse and Gloucester Point are two of the main communities within Gloucester, Virginia, and both feature a range of Gloucester real estate and buildable land.
-Gloucester Courthouse is the county seat of Gloucester County and is home to more than a dozen sites on the National Register of Historic Places, including the Abingdon Glebe House and Roaring Spring.
+Gloucester Courthouse and Gloucester Point are two of the main communities within Gloucester, Virginia, and they both feature a range of Gloucester real estate and buildable land.
+Gloucester Courthouse is the county seat of Gloucester County, and is home to more than a dozen sites on the National Register of Historic Places, including the Abingdon Glebe House and Roaring Spring.
 Many of the historic sites in this Gloucester neighborhood are located around the Courthouse Circle.
-Gloucester Courthouse features mostly single-family homes in the three- to four-bedroom range, and you can expect home prices to come in a bit under the state average..
+Gloucester Courthouse features mostly single-family homes in the three- to four-bedroom range, and you can expect home prices to fall a bit under the state average.

-Gloucester Point is a little larger than Gloucester Courthouse in terms of population, and it's also home to The College of William & Mary's Virginia Institute of Marine Science.
+Gloucester Point is a little larger than Gloucester Courthouse in terms of population, and it's also home to the College of William & Mary's Virginia Institute of Marine Science.
 The area's business district is located along the George Washington Memorial Highway.
 Real estate with waterfront views of the York River are some of the priciest in the area, while homes farther inland are closer to the county average.
-Homes in both Gloucester Courthouse and Gloucester Point are a mix of more recent builds -- dating from the 1970s on -- and older mid-century properties.
+Homes in both Gloucester Courthouse and Gloucester Point are a mix of more recent builds, dating from the 1970s and onward, and older mid-century properties.